-Wendy Williams Not Wearing Wedding Ring Amidst Kevin Hunter Drama Alleges ‘Page Six’
+Wendy Williams Not Wearing Wedding Ring Amidst Kevin Hunter Drama, Alleges ‘Page Six’

 The New York Times reported that Williams noted no one but her husband and her son was aware she was residing in a sober-living facility.

 Williams’ friend Paul Porter said to Page Six that he felt the recovering addict has to dump her husband to assist in her continued recovery and overall health.

 “I’m worried about her health.
 Somebody needs to do something,” said Porter.
-He also called Williams’ husband a “control freak” and “a terror.”

 It is alleged that Kevin Hunter has a mistress, Sharina Hudson.
-Inquisitr previously reported that Hunter will not leave Williams for Hudson because the talk show host is the main breadwinner in their family.
+The Inquisitr previously reported that Hunter will not leave Williams for Hudson because the talk show host is the main breadwinner in their family.

 Hunter recently shared a statement to Entertainment Tonight that addressed the many rumors regarding his marriage to the talk show host.